quantmask/CV_SVNIT/Readme.md

   - gdown: Install with `pip install gdown`
   - For Linux/Mac: Ensure you have `unzip` installed
   - For Windows: Use built-in extraction tools or install 7-Zip

-- **Google Drive Permissions**: Make sure that the Google Drive file is accessible.
-The link should be set to "Anyone with the link can view."

 - **Alternative Download Method**: If you encounter issues with gdown, you can manually download the file from the Google Drive link and move it to the weights directory.

 ## Conclusion